 Consider options for improving fisheries independent sampling of the yellowtail snapper stock.

-• Provide recommendations on possible ways to improve the SEDAR process assessment process and reference relevant information sources such as data workshop reports.
+• Provide recommendations on possible ways to improve the SEDAR process There is a need to consistently outline reasoning behind decisions made in the assessment process and reference relevant information sources such as data workshop reports.